 78-year-old is Australia's first coronavirus fatality

-Sydney, Mar 1 (AFP) A 78-year-old man, evacuated from the coronavirus-stricken Diamond Princess cruise liner in Japan, died at a Perth hospital Sunday, becoming Australia's first fatality from the disease, officials said His 79-year-old wife was also infected with the disease during the cruise and remains in a Perth hospital, a spokeswoman for the Western Australian state health department told AFP.
+Sydney, Mar 1 (AFP) A 78-year-old man evacuated from the coronavirus-stricken Diamond Princess cruise liner in Japan died at a Perth hospital on Sunday, becoming Australia's first fatality from the disease, officials said His 79-year-old wife was also infected with the disease during the cruise and remains in a Perth hospital, a spokeswoman for the Western Australian state health department told AFP.

 The couple were among about 160 Australians evacuated from the Diamond Princess last month and they tested positive for the coronavirus during their flight home They were immediately transferred to isolation units in the Perth hospital on February 21 while the rest of the evacuees were quarantined in a former miners' camp near the northern city of Darwin.